Punitive Damages in NC Car Accident Cases (2026)

 Why do punitive damages rarely appear in car accident settlements?

-Insurance policies exclude punitive damages, the evidence standard is high, the bifurcated trial adds cost and complexity, and collectibility from the defendant personally is often uncertain.
+Insurance policies exclude punitive damages, the evidence standard is high, the bifurcated trial adds cost and complexity, punitive awards are fully taxable income, and collectibility from the defendant personally is often uncertain.
 Most cases settle on compensatory damages alone, though the threat of punitive damages can increase settlement offers.

 Can punitive damages be awarded against a deceased driver's estate in NC?